“You must show that you know how to think like an investor”

 When investment bankers build their financial models, the industry standard for the projections is to pull them from a research report close to street consensus or management-provided forecast.
 Barely any thought is put into these numbers by the bankers and they’re not supposed to.

 As an investor, the mindset needs to change.
-It’s now your responsibility to form a view on each line item in the projections to arrive at the return profile.
+It’s now your responsibility to form a view on each line item in the financial projections.
 That’s what the job is.
 Your team expects you to have a solid reasoning on why you’re projecting revenue growth of 10% instead of 5% and why margins are expanding.
 And the answer can’t be “IBES consensus”.
 Investors project their financials based on drivers of revenue and cost (i.e. price vs. volume for different product lines, new customer wins vs. renewals, employee headcount vs. compensation changes, etc) and what they’ve found through due diligence (i.e. customer surveys show that they’re willing to tolerate a 5% price increase before going to a competitor so you modeled an annual 5% price increase).
 And in order to do that, you need to have a good grasp of the business model.

 What this means for your interview preparation is that you need to spend time to fully understand the business model of the company involved in the deal that you put on your resume AND be able to quickly grasp this for a new company that the interviewer might put in front of you.
 How does the company generate revenue?
 What’s the price / volume, product, geography, customer mix like?
 What are the costs associated with the revenue and how do they change in relation to incremental revenue?